SQL DDL

-Pinot supports a controller-managed SQL DDL surface for table metadata operations.
+Pinot supports a controller-managed SQL DDL surface for table and materialized-view metadata operations.
 Use it when you want a SQL alternative to the JSON-based `/schemas` and `/tables` workflows.

 The controller accepts one DDL statement per request: